drawwithcode/2019-group-06/README.md

                     }
  ```
 </br>
-You can now check on firebase website if the data are being collected in the right way; now you have to open the sketch where you want to receive the data, and after initializing firebase as we did before, you can collect data with another function:
+You can now check on firebase website if the data are being collected in the right way.</br>

+Now you have to open the sketch where you want to receive the data, and after initializing firebase as we did before, you can collect data with another function:

 ``` ruby
             function gotData(data) {